justinstenning/Direct3D-Rendering-Cookbook/README.md

 Any questions or issues can be posted in the [issues](https://github.com/spazzarama/Direct3D-Rendering-Cookbook/issues)

 Build Instructions
 ------------------
 To build all projects:
   1. open the relevant solution,
+  2. restore NuGet packages (right click solution in solution explorer and select Restore NuGet Packages)
-  2. right-click the root node within the Solution Explorer and select *Rebuild Solution*.
+  3. right-click the root node within the Solution Explorer and select *Rebuild Solution*.

 NOTE: If you get an error on Windows 10 and Visual Studio 2015 while trying to create the Direct3D device in debug mode, you may need to enable the DirectX Developer Runtime https://blogs.msdn.microsoft.com/chuckw/2015/08/05/where-is-the-directx-sdk-2015-edition/ or by running the command: